-- Food truck permit fees would cover administration costs; - The annual business licence fee of \$150 applies to any food trucks operating on private property; however a \$300 annual business licence fee will apply to those operating on public space, such as the roadway.
+- Food truck permit fees would cover administration costs; - The annual business licence fee of \$150 applies to any food trucks operating on private property; however the City is proposing a \$300 annual business licence fee for those operating on public space, such as the roadway.
 The increased fee for mobile vending in public areas would offset potential costs related to garbage disposal, and increased monitoring, and reflect the use of public space for commercial enterprise.